rcw3bb/template-java-application/BUILD.md

 gradlew dependencies --write-locks
 ```

 The preceding command will create the lock files *(e.g. gradle.lockfile and settings-gradle.lockfile)* that must be part of the source control.
-If the lock files are already existing it will be overwritten.
+If the lock files already exist, they will be overwritten.

-> There are no lock files in this repository since its a template.
+> There are no lock files in this repository since it is a template.
 Always start the development as much as possible with the latest stable versions.